New this year to our trip offerings, be one of the first guests to explore the heart-pounding whitewater and stunning scenery displayed on The Dries.

 On river trips including Class III – V whitewater, each raft is guided by a professional whitewater rafting guide.
 The guide will provide instruction at each major rapid and throughout the trip.
 On some trips, like the Upper New, Glade Creek, and Summer Gauley, guests may paddle their own inflatable kayaks (duckies).
 If that is the case, guides will be present in their own duckies to instruct, advise, and assist.

 Our standard rafts are 16 feet long, comfortably seating 8 guests and a guide.
 On select river sections, at certain levels, we use smaller rafts which are also available as an upgrade.
 For the Upper New and The Dries, we use duckies when water level calls for it.

-This is a half-day trip.
+This is a full-day trip.
 Depending on the water level, you’ll spend between 3-4 hours on the water plus shuttle time to and from the river.
 A riverside lunch will be served.

-We provide transportation from our resort to the river and back again, all rafting equipment (helmet, PFD, paddle and boat) and a complimentary beverage.
+We provide transportation from our resort to the river and back again, riverside lunch and all rafting equipment (helmet, life jacket, paddle and boat).

 Bring any medication you need throughout the day, plus sunscreen, sunglasses and a change of clothes to keep at the resort upon your return.
 Guides carry small waterproof bags to stow necessary medications.
 Depending on the time of year and the weather, you may also want a synthetic layer.
 If necessary, wetsuits and splash jackets are available for rent.
 Call us to book those, too.

 The Dries has a minimum age of 16 years old.
 Our PFDs (personal flotation devices) have a maximum chest capacity of 58 inches.